levlaz/magicinit/README.md

 * be able to create the dir ourselves in the future
 * be able to specify which SDK you want to use
 * make Dagger version in template dagger.json be more intelligent
+* add this to dagger init by default (will allow us to not have to include --source)